CoC banner

 The H.P.
 Lovecraft Historical Society is proud to present its widely acclaimed and award-winning silent film of The Call of Cthulhu.
 A dying professor leaves his great-nephew a collection of documents pertaining to the Cthulhu Cult.
 Crossing decades and continents, the man begins piecing together the dread implications of the professor's inquiries.
 Written in 1926, the famed story is brought richly to life in the style of a classic 1920s silent movie, with a haunting original symphonic score.
 Using the Mythoscope™ process — a mix of modern and vintage techniques — the HPLHS has worked to create the most authentic and faithful screen adaptation of a Lovecraft story ever attempted.

 After playing at numerous film festivals across the world, this extraordinary motion picture is available on DVD, featuring a making-of documentary, high-fidelity and Mythophonic audio, special features, and intertitles in twenty-four languages.
+It is also now streaming on Tubi.

 Get it now!